twahyuni/lab-node-express-mongo-modeling/readme.md

 - Include Mongoose and create embedded and referenced models:

   - Airport
     - Name(String)
     - country(String)
     - terminals(Array of embedded Terminal Objects)
     - opened(Date)
   - Terminal
     - name(String)
     - flights(Array of referenced Flight Objects)
     - capacity(Number)
   - Flight
     - from(String)
     - to(String)
     - airline(String)
+    - passengers(Array of referenced Passenger Objects)
   - Passenger
     - firstName(String)
     - lastName (String)
     - dob (Date)

-- Hard code the following data in `app.js`:
+- Create the following data in `app.js`:

-  - A flight from CDG France to JFK New-York, USA on American Airlines with no passengers.
-The name of the flight is "flight1"
+  - A flight from `CDG France` to `JFK New-York, USA` on `American Airlines` with no passengers.
+Assign this object to variable "flight1"
-  - A second flight from Heathrow UK to JFK New-York, USA on British Airways with no passengers.
-The name of the flight is "flight2"
+  - A second flight from `Heathrow UK` to `JFK New-York, USA` on `British Airways` with no passengers.
+Assign this object to variable "flight2"
-  - An airport called "JFK" in the USA opened on a random date in 1990.
+  - An airport called `JFK` in the `USA` opened on a random date in 1990.
+Assign this object to variable "airport1"
-  - A terminal called "Terminal 1" `pushed` to airport1 with a capacity of 234324 and two flights: flight1 and flight2
+  - A terminal called `Terminal 1` that is `pushed` to `airport1` with a `capacity of 234324` and `two flights: flight1 and flight2`

 - Save and console.log all the objects and their children in the console - you should see all objects when `node app.js` is executed.